PA-VAD: Diffusion-Based Pseudo-Only Video Anomaly Detection via Domain-Aligned Memory Updates: Proposed Method

-Naively sampling initial images at random from the normal set risks large domain gaps for certain classes (e.g., selecting an indoor home scene for the target class ``Road Accident'' in UCF-Crime~\cite{sultani2018real}).
-Instead, we propose to select \emph{class-relevant} inits with CLIP~\cite{radford2021clip} using a Top-$K$ strategy in the joint vision–text space (Fig.~\ref{fig3}).
+\textbf{Initial Image Selection.} Naively sampling initial images at random from the normal set risks large domain gaps for certain classes (e.g., selecting an indoor home scene for the target class ``Road Accident'' in UCF-Crime~\cite{sultani2018real}).
+Instead, we propose to select \emph{class-relevant} inits with CLIP~\cite{radford2021clip} using a Top-$K$ strategy in the joint vision–text space (Fig.~\ref{fig:4} (a)).

 Concretely, given a class label $x_c$, we augment it with positive phrases $g_{\mathrm{pos}}$ to enforce surveillance-style attributes such as camera footage and CCTV, and introduce a set of negative phrases $g_{\mathrm{neg}}$ to suppress nuisances such as black screens or channel logos.
 Let $\Phi$ and $\psi$ denote the CLIP image and text encoders.
 Please refer to the supplementary material for the detailed description of each phase.
 Define unit-normalized embeddings $\hat{\mathbf v}(\mathbf I)=\Phi(\mathbf I)/|\Phi(\mathbf I)|_2$ and $\hat{\mathbf t}(u)=\psi(u)/|\psi(u)|_2$.
 We form a single positive text by concatenating the class name with positives,$t_c=\mathrm{concat}(x_c,\, g_{\mathrm{pos}})$ and compute the positive similarity: